kylejingli/EXPECTED/README.md

 # EXPECTED
 The code is for the publication of TPAMI-23: Earning extra performance from restrictive feedbacks.
+Notably, here I also present some understandings which are not elaborately stated in the paper.

 ## Problem setup
 ![alt text](https://github.com/kylejingli/EXPECTED/blob/main/figs/EXPECTED%20Problem.png)